a2z2k26/bumba-voice/resources/archive/SECURITY_AUDIT.md

 ## ✨ RECOMMENDATION

-After applying the fixes above, the CHATTA system will be safe for public release with no personal information exposed.
+After applying the fixes above, the BUMBA system will be safe for public release with no personal information exposed.